mnaught/mnaught.github.io/_pages/contact.md

 excerpt: ""
 ---

 First consults are free.
-I'd love to hear what's vexing your business, unit or operation and envision an impacting solution with you.
+I'd love to discuss your vision, learn about your goals and have a frank discussion on the challenges in front of you.

 |:---|:-------:|--------:|
 | email: | <mac@redridersolutions.com>   |    |